On Co-op's Guide to the Co-operative Corporations Act

 Ontario’s Co-operative Corporations Act defines what a co-operative is and dictates how co‑operatives must operate.
 However, because the Act is legislation, written by parliamentarians and lawyers, it uses specialized terms that can be confusing to people outside the legal profession.
 That’s why On Co-op has written a Guide to the Act — to present the requirements of the Act in plain, accessible language.

 At almost 200 pages long, On Co-op's Guide is comprehensive without being overwhelming.
 It explains the details of the Act, and includes advice about the procedures and protocols that define the operations of co-operatives, along with comments on how certain provisions may be used.

-The new version of On Co-op's Guide to the Co-operative Corporations Act is available in a searchable e-version (PDF format) and a soft-cover hard copy.
+The On Co-op's Guide to the Co-operative Corporations Act was updated in 2012 and is available in a searchable e-version (PDF format) and a soft-cover hard copy.
 It includes all of the changes made to the Act in 2009 plus other updates.
 The Guide is available in English only.

 - To learn more about the Legislative and Regulatory environment for co-operatives in Ontario, register for On Co-op's online course "The Legislative and Regulatory Framework", (giving you 24/7/365 learning access via computer).
 This e-learning course includes the following topics: Regulatory and legislative requirements; Governing a co-operative; Maintaining a co-operative; Financing a co-operative; Membership in a co-operative; Changing and dissolving a co-operative.

 - Details on how to register for the course, and additional information is found at http://s.coop/coopcourses.
 This is one of 10 e-learning courses created by On Co-op.

 - On Co-op also maintains a library of more than 20 co-op related FactSheets.
 Search for all of the FactSheets using the 'Documents and Downloads' option from the menu bar up top.

 - Who should own a copy of the guide?